R3THdev/R3TH-PRIV/README.md

 ```

 ## Compatibility

-R3TH PRIV is currently compatible with:
+R3TH PRIV works great with:
 * Codex
 * Fluxus
 * Delta

+Many other executors likely support it too — just haven’t been tested here yet.

 #
 > Please take note that this is strictly for educational purposes only.